Getting Started·6 minutes read·

 If you're starting from a lower base at 35, the levers that might have the biggest impact on your retirement age are, in rough order of impact:

 1. How much you contribute to retirement savings from here.
 Time is your greatest asset; the question is whether you feed it.
+A pay rise is one of the best opportunities to increase your contributions — see how a pay rise affects your retirement age.

 3. The growth rate of your assets.
 This is partially outside your control, but asset allocation — the mix of growth and defensive assets — makes a meaningful long-term difference.